logpai/loglizer/README.md

 # loglizer
-A Python toolkit for anomaly detection via log analysis
+**A Python toolkit for anomaly detection via log analysis**

-We will give a brief introduction about anomaly detection first, next, the overview of framework is described.
+We will firstly give a brief introduction about anomaly detection, then, an overview of anomaly detection framework is described.
 Finally, six anomay detection methods are given, together with the code and original papers.

 ## Paper
 Our paper named "Experience Report: System Log Analysis for Anomaly Detection" have been accepted by the 27th International Symposium on Software Reliability Engineering (**ISSRE 2016**), Ottawa, Canada.